-The Young Scholars Program offers future scientists and engineers a unique opportunity for a hands-on research experience while still in high school.
-The program is open to Massachusetts residents (within commuter distance) who have completed their junior year of high school (i.e. rising seniors).
+YSP offers future scientists and engineers a unique opportunity for a hands-on research experience while still in high school.
+This free program is open to Massachusetts residents (within commuter distance) who have completed their junior year of high school (i.e. rising seniors).

 Career exploration.
 Participate in a special seminar series, Introduction to Engineering, with presentations by Chemical, Civil, Electrical and Computer, Mechanical, and Industrial Engineering professors and graduate students.
 Topics include radar, environmental issues, superconductivity, lasers, microwave materials, biotechnology, chemical analysis, and robotics.

 Education and career counseling.
 A general overview of engineering education for undergraduate students will be presented by the Dean’s Office of the College of Engineering.
 The Department of Cooperative Education will acquaint students with the ‘nuts and bolts’ of careers for scientists and engineers.
 Also, each Young Scholar participates in college and career counseling with the program’s coordinators and mentors.

 Field trips to a variety of corporate and government sites to see and speak with engineers in action.
 In the past, students have traveled to Biogen, the U.S. Army Natick Soldier Systems Center, Akamai, the Massachusetts Clean Energy Center, and the MIT Chemical Engineering Labs.

 Experience college life.
 Young Scholars become acquainted with college life and students at various points in their academic careers, and have access to the University’s Snell Library and Curry Student Center.